operator-framework/operator-sdk/doc/ansible/user-guide.md

 Ansible Operator will simply pass all key value pairs listed in the Custom Resource spec field along to Ansible as [variables](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_variables.html#passing-variables-on-the-command-line).
+The names of all variables in the spec field are converted to snake_case by the operator before running ansible.
+For example, `serviceAccount` in the spec becomes `service_account` in ansible.
 It is recommended that you perform some type validation in Ansible on the variables to ensure that your application is receiving expected input.